 - Pitch Drift and “Bad Contact” Emulation

-Pitch drift adds warble and detune that makes patterns feel less rigid.
+Pitch drift adds warble and detune, making patterns feel less rigid.
 The “bad contact” parameter mimics faulty circuitry with random glitches.
 Keep it low for warmth, push it high for industrial textures.

 - Nested LFO Modulation